Chrisae9/chis-website/content/blog/chis-bot.md

 `/move`

-After the match has completed, the move command can be used to return everyone to the selected voice channel.
+After the match has been completed, the move command can be used to return everyone to the selected voice channel.

 ![Move Command](images/move-command.png)